Bithumb vs Go Markets, for 2026

 The minimum deposit for Go Markets is $1.

-Depending on your circumstances, a lower minimum deposit can be beneficial.
+Depending on your needs, a lower minimum deposit can be beneficial.
 If you are experienced with forex trading but are looking for a change then both Bithumb and Go Markets are a good choice.

 Bithumb vs Go Markets - Regulation And Licencing In More Detail